keleshev/rome/README.rst

 implementation for Python.
 It features Roman-to-Arabic and Arabic-to-Roman numerals convertion, as well as normalization of denormalized Roman numerals using unified object-oriented interface.
+It is developed using test-driven development, and features an extensive test-suite.

 .. code:: python